Reubin Askew: 1988 U.S. Senate campaign

 In 1987, Askew declared his candidacy for the U.S. Senate.
 But in May 1988, he withdrew from the contest, citing the need for perpetual fundraising.
 At the time of his withdrawal, he had lead in the polls.
 He endorsed Congressman Buddy McKay afterwards.
 Three days after dropping out, he resigned from his law firm, reportedly due to discontent from partners who had raised large amounts of money for Askew.

 Post-political career

+After his governorship, Askew became a member of the Non-Group, an influential group of Miami-Dade business and civic leaders.

 In 1994, Askew was named to the founding class of the Florida DeMolay Hall of Fame.

 The Reubin O'D. Askew School of Public Administration and Policy at Florida State University was named for him.
 It offers courses in government at several Florida universities.
 From 1999 until his death, Askew gave a graduate seminar at the school, on topics of state and local government as well as international trade.

 For the ten years prior to that, Askew lectured and taught at each of the other ten public universities in the state.
 In 1994, the Reubin O'D Askew Institute on Politics and Society at the University of Florida was established to provide a center for bringing together people to work on state issues.
 Askew also lectured and participated in conferences there.